-The iOS version is currently available for iPad only (see Specifications to check what OS version is supported).
+The iOS version is currently available for both iPad and iPhone (see Specifications to check what OS version is supported).
 On this mobile platform, SWAM products come as Standalone, AUv3 plug-ins and Inter-App Audio (IAA) formats.
 Example host and DAW softwares are Camelot Pro, GarageBand, Cubasis and AUM.